edith-langer/Mask_R-CNN_feature_vector/README.md

 }
 ```

-Note: the numbers of the extracted feature vector may vary slightly depending on the used GPU
+Note: the values of the extracted feature vector may vary slightly depending on the used GPU